 Reporting Diseases

-Disease Reporting Requirements
+Disease Reporting Requirements for Health Care Providers and Laboratories

-Additionally, Section 2505 requires laboratories to report laboratory-testing results and Section 2508 requires anyone in charge of a public or private school, kindergarten, boarding school, or day nursery to report the presence or suspected presence of any of the reportable diseases to the local health department.
+• §2508 requires anyone in charge of a public or private school, kindergarten, boarding school, or day nursery to report the presence or suspected presence of any of the reportable diseases to the local health department.

 All reports remain confidential.

-Full Lists of Reportable Diseases/Conditions
+1. Full Lists of Reportable Diseases/Conditions

-Reportable Disease (PDF)
+1.1 Provider Reportable Diseases (PDF)

-Diseases Requiring Immediate or Urgent Provider Reporting
+2. Diseases Requiring Immediate or Urgent Provider Reporting

-REPORT IMMEDIATELY BY PHONE
+2.1 REPORT IMMEDIATELY BY PHONE

-During Business hours: (559) 600-3200 After hours: (559) 600-3111
+During Business Hours: (559) 600-3200 After Hours: (559) 600-3111

 Be prepared to provide Patient Name, DOB, and Symptoms of confirmed or suspected cases